Cat5TV/pinecraft-docs/patrons/survival/maps.rst

 Settler's Village
 ^^^^^^^^^^^^^^^^^

-Just a short journey west of spawn, you'll find our community area.
+A short journey west of spawn, you'll find our community area.
 This shared space features a hillside village to the south, a functional nether portal in the heart of town, and a community garden to the north.
 Getting late?
 There's even a rustic safe haven in the north mountainside, just beyond the garden.

 .. |settler| image:: ../../img/pinecraft-maps/survival/settlers-village.jpg
     :width: 600px